rduplain/memo/startups-for-people-with-problems.md

 revenue.
 You need the capital to get the revenue (or else it is not advisable to raise [as much] capital).

-Noting that I'm speaking to a M.D. & Co who is for the first time considering a startup... **Once you get past the complete overwhelm of all of this, continue reading when you have the moment of:**
+**Once you get past the complete overwhelm of all of this, continue reading when you have the moment of:**

 > **Ah, so that's the "capital" in capitalism!**
 > **All these years, "capital" hiding in plain sight.**